yayahjb/neartree/NearTree/README_NearTree.txt

    probe point such that all results are at or outside the specified radius of the probe point.
 The vectors themselves are not copied into the result vector.
 If the parameter resetcount is true (non zero) the result vector is cleared before the search.
-A parallel CVector result vector of the matching object pointers is returned if objs is not NULL.
+A CVector result vector of the matching object pointers is returned if objs is not NULL.
 Aternatives the forms CNearTreeFindTreeInSphere, CNearTreeFindTreeOutSphere, CNearTreeFindTreeInAnnulus, CNearTreeFindKTreeNearest, CNearTreeFindKTreeFarthest can be used to obtain CNearTrees rather than CVectors of results.
-The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress, and are not normally used by users.
+The functions CNearTreeNearest and CNearTreeFindFarthest implement CNearTreeNearestNeighbor and CNearTreeFarthestNeighbor, respectively, adjusting the radius of the search while the search is in progress and are not normally used by users.

    The size of the tree as a count of objects can be obtained using the function NearTreeGetSize or the macro NearTreeSize.
 The size of the tree